 - 1. B.A. or B.S degree from a regionally accredited college or university - 2.
 Cumulative GPA of 2.80 or higher from the undergraduate degree-granting institution - 3.
-Criminal background check from country of residency - 4.
 Completed Graduate College application, including official transcripts from all colleges and/or universities attended, letters of reference submitted online, and application fee

-- Writing Sample (undergraduate research paper, workplace writing sample) - Letter of Reference
+- Writing Sample (undergraduate research paper, workplace writing sample)

+- Letter of Reference

+- Curriculum Vita and/or Resume